microsoft/terraform-provider-azuredevops/docs/contributing.md

 # AZDO_PERSONAL_ACCESS_TOKEN will be the personal access token that grants access
 # to provision and manage resources in Azure DevOps.
+# You'll need to configure permissions for AzDO and Github PATS detailed in ./website/docs
 #   documentation: https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops
 $ export AZDO_PERSONAL_ACCESS_TOKEN="..."